 Whatever Lucy is thinking is enough to make her get up and head towards his room, only for her to chicken out as he heads out with an update on Angela.
 So close.
-It’s such a tease, but it’s also the closest the viewers have gotten to them acting on any romantic feelings they have towards one another.
+It’s such a tease, but it’s also the closest the viewers have gotten to them acting on any romantic feelings they have toward one another.
 However, it illustrates the evolution of Chenford’s relationship.
-Tim is able to talk to Lucy directly, rather than ask about her well-being from others, and he is open about his concerns of her being alone.
-In turn, Lucy is able to turn to him for comfort and caring with no hesitation.
+Tim is able to talk to Lucy directly rather than ask about her well-being from others, and he is open about his concerns about her being alone.
+In turn, Lucy is able to turn to him for comfort and care with no hesitation.

 You’re Nothing Like Him

 Aside from Tim’s marital issues with Isabel way back in season one, we never really got a closer look at Tim’s background, despite mentions of an abusive childhood.
 Season four finally introduced us to Tim’s sister and his abusive father.
 Although he doesn’t want to contact his dying father, Tim eventually confronts him after learning his father’s true motives for killing their neighbor years ago.